dafuloth/m1-project/README.md

 #### DRYing the contact form

 It should be possible to access the contact form modal on any page of the website.
-In order to avoid duplicating the code of the contact form on every page, the HTML of the contact form is stored in the file `contact.html` and loaded dynamically using JavaScript wherever it is required.
+In order to avoid duplicating the code of the contact form on every page, the HTML of the contact form is stored in the file `contact-form.html` and loaded dynamically using JavaScript wherever it is required.
 This approach also makes it easier to update the contact form as it only needs to be changed in one place.

+I do not apply a similar technique to the header and footer because they are static content that are highly unlikely to ever change.

 ### Responsive Hero